-- 2. On the temporary machine, open a browser and go to the PCoIP Connection Manager and PCoIP Security Gateway download page. - 3.
+- 1. Install Docker onto the temporary machine. - 2.
+On the temporary, open a browser and go to the PCoIP Connection Manager and PCoIP Security Gateway download page. - 3.
 Click Downloads and scripts:

 If you see a login button instead, click it to log into the site and then proceed.